City problem · Geneva

 Open question

 "FINMA standing is real.
-The US template does not read substance.
-It reads dropdowns.
-Get the firm into the right dropdown."House reading on cross-border regulatory translation
+The US template does not evaluate substance.
+It judges dropdowns.
+Get the company into the right dropdown."House view on cross-border regulatory translation

 The gap is paid in cycle time, repriced deals, and lost US enterprise share.